 - a.
 Certificate of Enrolment (Japanese/English) - b.
 Transcript of Academic Performance (Japanese/English) - c.
-Certified Medical Examination Data Record
+Certified Medical Examination Data Record\ - d.
+Certificate of Expected Graduation (Japanese/English) - e.
+Certificate of Expected Completion of the Graduation Program (Japanese/English)

-The Certified Medical Examination Data Record is available only for those whose health checkup result was not abnormality by the university medical doctor and upon health checkups.
-Issuance of the Certified Medical Examination Data Record is available only from every June to March.
+\The Certified Medical Examination Data Record is available only for those whose health checkup result was not abnormality by the university medical doctor and upon health checkups.
+Issuance of the Certified Medical

+Examination Data Record is available only from every June to March.

-For the following certificates^{}, submit the form "Request for Issuance of Certificates" to the Student Affairs Division.
+For the following certificates\, submit the form "Request for Issuance of Certificates" to the Student Affairs Division.
 These certificates will be ready after 1:00 p.m. on the next business day.

 - a.
-Certificate of Expected Graduation (Japanese/English) - b.
-Graduation Certificate (Japanese/English) - c.
-Certificate of Expected Completion of the Graduate Program (Japanese/English) - d.
-Completion Certificate (Japanese/English)

-For the purpose of advancement to a graduate school and/or job hunting, print the "application for employment and educational certificates" from your personal portal page.
+Graduation Certificate (Japanese/English) - b.
+Completion Certificate (Japanese/English) - \ For the purpose of Recommendation Letter for job hunting, print the "application for employment and educational certificates" from your personal portal page.
 Obtain the research advisor's seal and signature and submit it to the Student Affairs Division to receive approval.

-Please see the Reference Manual (employment) of Academic Administration System:
+Please see the Reference Manual (employment) of Academic Administration System.